beibeiyang/cf-flask-bokeh-demo/README.md

 Here are the steps to push the app to Cloud Foundry:

 * Modify `manifest.yml` to tailor to your environment settings
-* Enter `cf login ...` to point to your CF API URL and the correct org and space
+* Enter `cf login ...` to point to your CF API endpoint and the correct org and space
 * Enter `cf push`

 #Caveat